numfocus/gsoc/2017/proposals/patni-harshit.md

 ## Appendix

-### Availability

-My summer vacations starts on 27 April and college reopens in last week of July.
-I don't have any commitments in summer and GSOC will be my full time job.
-* **Time Zone :** Indian Standard Time (IST) UTC +5:30
-*  **Hours per week :** 35-40 hours(during vacations), this may go down to
-30-35 hours in August/September.

 ### About Me

-I am a second year undergraduate from, International Institute of Information Technology, Hyderabad majoring in Computer Science.
+I am a sphomore at International Institute of Information Technology, Hyderabad majoring in Computer Science.
+I have been intermediate proficiency in Python and have worked on several projects with it.
+I am also an active contributor of Matplotlib for some time.

 ### Contact
 |          |                                                        |